 This academic year has been unlike any other for students around the world.
 In particular, students making big transitions in the fall (like entering high school as a freshman!) are facing unique challenges.

-This month, we shifted our usual monthly webinar to make space for educators to learn from one another and discuss resources for teaching and advising during COVID-19.
+This month, we shifted our usual monthly webinar to make space for colleagues to learn from one another and discuss educator resources for COVID-19.
 More than 600 people registered to join the conversation.
 If you weren’t able to join the discussion live, watch the recording:

 February is CTE Month!
 In order to celebrate career and technical education, we’re going to look at the ways you can build your students’ awareness of CTE courses and the opportunities CTE can provide as they transition from middle to high school.